jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution

 No Apple Silicon media engine drivers currently exist for non-macOS operating systems.
-You will NOT be able to use hardware acceleration if you are running [Asahi Linux](https://asahilinux.org/) on your Apple Silicon hardware.
+You will NOT be able to use hardware acceleration if the server is running [Asahi Linux](https://asahilinux.org/).

 :::